 The viral RNA dependent RNA polymerase binds the encapsidated genome at the leader region, then sequentially transcribes each genes by recognizing start and stop signals flanking viral genes. mRNAs are capped and polyadenylated by the L protein during synthesis.

 The primary product of the unedited transcript of GP gene yields a smaller non-structural glycoprotein sGP which is efficiently secreted from infected cells.
 RNA editing allows expression of full-length GP.

-- Fusion of virus membrane with the vesicle membrane; ribonucleocapsid is released into the cytoplasm.
+- Fusion of virus membrane with the vesicle membrane is triggered by either low pH or NPC1 binding.
+The ribonucleocapsid is then released into the cytoplasm.

 - Sequential transcription, viral mRNAs are capped and polyadenylated by polymerase stuttering in the cytoplasm.

 - Replication presumably starts when enough nucleoprotein is present to encapsidate neo-synthetized antigenomes and genomes.